Mintbase/Grants-Program/applications/uplink.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Web3 Foundation Website and personal recommendation.
+**How did you hear about the Grants Program?** Mintbase Website and personal recommendation.